chaconnewu/awesome-augmented/awesomes/Awesome-Swift-Education.md

   </a>
  </li>
  <li>
-  Funcitonal Reactive Programming iOS Learning Resources
+  Functional Reactive Programming iOS Learning Resources
   <a href="https://gist.github.com/JaviLorbada/4a7bd6129275ebefd5a6">
    :mortar_board:
   </a>